mike-healy/thenwhen/README.md

 A time adding UI

 ## To Do
-- Try to improve alignment of modifiers vs start time on mobile device (diff width `time` input)
+- Improve alignment of modifiers vs start time on mobile device (diff width `time` input)
-- Edit existing modifier

 ## Nice to haves
 - URL state
 - Copy to clipboard
-- Apply labels?
 - SSR for a scootch of SEO

 ## Tech ToDos